nevinera/traverse/rules/overview.md

 which they will play the dungeon.
 The GMs deck is specified by the guide for that dungeon level, but the Heroes can use any cards from pools they have access to (though some skills specify requirements in order to include cards from their pools).
-The dungeon will specify how large hero decks are to be - generally speaking, larger dungeons require bigger decks.
+For levels 1-5, hero decks contain exactly forty cards;
+higher level dungeons may require larger decks later on.

 The GM will set up the initial room of the dungeon, the heroes will be placed inside, and play commences.